-ParentPay - This is an online application through which you can add money to your child's account.
-Log in details will be given out.
+ParentPay - This is an online application through which you can add money to your child's account.Log in details will be given out.

-- Securing readiness to learn ensuring students are focused and alert in the afternoon - Broadening and increasing participation in enrichment experiences
+- Securing readiness to learn ensuring students are focused and alert in the afternoon. - Broadening and increasing participation in enrichment experiences.

 If they prefer, students can bring a packed lunch to eat in the Academy.
-Drinks and snacks are available daily from these outlets.